In a word... Energy.

 Prefabrication.

-The strongest economic case for building with mass timber is its disposition in favor of prefabrication and offsite manufacturing.
+The strongest economic case for building with mass timber is how easily it can be prefabricated in controlled, offsite locations.
 Baked into its method of manufacture, individual boards, panels, beams and columns are composited to tight tolerances, cut to angle, fit with dowels, covered with insulation, fire protection, or finishes, and transported to site where they can be rapidly assembled into the final product.
-This change in building method challenges the current culture of construction: to be ready for manufacture, the design needs to be completely resolved.
+This change in building method challenges the current culture of construction: to be ready for manufacture, design must be completely resolved.
 This requires a high level of coordination between project teams, and a rigorous approach to building information modelling.
-We are witnessing a shift in the construction industry with the uptake of these methods, and a cultural shift that is heralding a future of highly efficient, prefabricated, sustainable and high performing buildings.
+We are witnessing a shift in the construction industry with the uptake of these methods, and a cultural shift that is heralding a future of highly efficient, prefabricated, sustainable and high performance buildings.

-The way we handle our energy remains the key to our prosperity.
-Over the coming decades it is clear that we will need to find ways of doing much, much more with much, much less.
+The way we handle our energy remains the foundation of our prosperity.
+It is clear that over the coming decades we will need to find ways of doing much, much more with much, much less.
 For the construction industry, this represents a grand opportunity to reinvent our infrastructure and scale to the future.
-By harnessing prefabrication and bringing low embodied energy materials in structures of low operational demand, we can build beautiful, net-zero energy buildings as a platform for our civilisation to thrive.
+By harnessing prefabrication, applying low embodied energy materials, and designing for low operational demand, we can build beautiful, net-zero energy buildings as the platform for our civilisation to thrive.

 That is why we choose to design in timber.